Arithmetic unique ergodicity for flat vector bundles: Introduction

-where $T_{p,\cdot}$ is the \emph{Berezin-Toeplitz quantization} along the fiber $\mathbb{S}^3$, regulating the behavior of an infinite number of linear spaces, and $\mathrm{Op}_h$ is the \emph{Weyl quantization} along the base manifold $X$, governing high-frequency eigensections.
+where $T_{\cdot,p}$ is the \emph{Berezin-Toeplitz quantization} along the fibre direction and controls the behavior of an infinite number of linear spaces, while $\operatorname{Op}_h$ is the \emph{Weyl quantization} along the base manifold $X$ and controls the high frequency eigensections.
+Strictly speaking, this is a slight abuse of terminology, since the Berezin-Toeplitz quantization is performed along $\mathbb{S}^3/\mathbb{S}^1\cong\mathbb{CP}^1$ rather than $\mathbb{S}^3$.
 Combining these quantizations enables simultaneous control of the high-frequency eigensections of an infinite number of bundles.
-For more details on Berezin-Toeplitz and Weyl quantizations, we refer to Ma-Marinescu \cite[\S\,7]{MR2339952} and Zworski \cite[\S\,4]{MR2952218} respectively.
-The measures in \eqref{1.14'} corresponds to $T_{p,\cdot}$, and the microlocal lift $\mu_{\pi^*\mathscr{M}}$ corresponds to $\mathrm{Op}_h(\cdot)$.
+For more details on Berezin-Toeplitz and Weyl quantizations, we refer to X. Ma-Marinescu \cite[\S\,7]{MR2339952} and Zworski \cite[\S\,4]{MR2952218} respectively.
+The measures in \eqref{1.14'} correspond to $T_{\cdot,p}$, and the microlocal lift $\mu_{\pi^*\mathscr{M}}$ corresponds to $\mathrm{Op}_h(\cdot)$.
 More precisely, $\mu_{\pi^*\mathscr{M}}$ is a weak-star limit of the following functionals